SHLOK333/Money-basket-/README.md

-## Finn
-Finn is a Web3 version of smallcase with token investment UX improvement in the DeFi space.
+TokenTechies is a Web3 version of smallcase with token investment UX improvement in the DeFi space.
 Instead of micro-management of the portfolio, we provide a simple interface to create a bucket of tokens and invest in them in a single transaction.
 Consider it as mutual funds where the deposited amount will be invested in tokens with respective allocations.
 Later, it can be withdrawn according to the current market price.
 Choose better PNL doing buckets, invest, and grow with strategies!

 ### How are we using 1inch?
 Using `1inch Fusion API`, we are swapping the investment into prospective token allocation on `Arbitrum One`, `Base`, and `Polygon Mainnet`.
 Later, it will be used to withdraw the funds from the bucket.